Freddy Got Fingered: Critical response

-Freddy Got Fingered was panned upon release, with many critics considering it to be one of the worst films of all time.
-Review aggregator Rotten Tomatoes gives the film a score of 11% based on reviews from 95 critics, with an average rating of 3.20/10.
-The site's consensus reads "Unfavorably comparing it with such infamously bad titles as Battlefield Earth, a significant number of critics are calling Tom Green's extreme gross-out comedy the worst movie they have ever seen."
-On Metacritic, which assigns a weighted mean rating out of 100 to reviews from film critics, the film has an "Overwhelming dislike" rating score of 13 out of 100 based on 25 reviews.
-CinemaScore polls revealed the average grade filmgoers gave Freddy Got Fingered was C−, on an A+ to F scale.

-The Toronto Star created a one-time new rating for Freddy Got Fingered, giving it "negative one star out of five stars."
+Audiences polled by CinemaScore gave Freddy Got Fingered an average grade of "C−" on an A+ to F scale.

 CNN's Paul Clinton called it "quite simply the worst movie ever released by a major studio in Hollywood history" and listed the running time as "87 awful minutes."
 Chicago Sun-Times critic Roger Ebert gave the film a rare zero-star rating and listed it as one of his most hated films of all time, and described the film thus: "This movie doesn't scrape the bottom of the barrel.
 This movie isn't the bottom of the barrel.
 This movie isn't below the bottom of the barrel.
-This movie doesn't deserve to be mentioned in the same sentence with barrels [...].
-The day may come when Freddy Got Fingered is seen as a milestone of neo-surrealism.
+This movie doesn't deserve to be mentioned in the same sentence with barrels. […] The day may come when Freddy Got Fingered is seen as a milestone of neo-surrealism.
 The day may never come when it is seen as funny."